 The endocannabinoid system (ECS) controls a wide range of bodily functions, including the ability to feel pain, sleep well, combat inflammation, be happy, and more.
 The cannabis plant—particularly hemp, but also marijuana—contains phytocannabinoids that impact the ECS, including CBD oil discovered to decrease inflammation and pain intensity.

 Yes, CBD has been shown in studies to have a wide range of healing effects, but what about the skin?
 What about using CBD in an oil-based product?
-Isn’t it true that putting CBD in anything oily makes things worse?
+Isn’t it true that putting CBD in anything oily makes things worse or does CBD lotion relax you?

 The right oil or other source of healthy fat is beneficial for your face since it provides excellent moisture and does not block pores.
 To function properly, skin requires a certain amount of oil.
 Scrubbing too often, on the other hand, will just result in more production.
 This condition can be helped by utilizing moisturizing compounds that are better for your skin.